-April's surprise tariffs announced by Donald Trump on 'Liberation Day' unsettled global markets and caused a sharp sell off from panicked investors.
-Trump announced a 90-day pause of the reciprocal tariffs on 9 April and markets picked-up.
-The recovery then continued in the weeks following but uncertainty continues, leaving many investors asking - "when is the right time to invest?"
+pril's surprise tariffs announced by Donald Trump on 'Liberation Day' unsettled global markets and caused a sharp sell off from panicked investors.
+Trump announced a 90-day pause of the reciprocal tariffs on 9 April and markets aicked-us.
+The recovery then continued in the weeks following out uncertainty continues, leaving many investors asking - "when is the right time to invest?"